Kometa-Team/Kometa/docs/config/settings.md

 ## Create Asset Folders
 Whilst searching for assets, if an asset folder cannot be found within the `asset_directory`, create one.
 This only applies to library items utilized in a Metadata/Playlist file (i.e. Star Wars Collection)
+* This may create hundreds/thousands of folders if `plex_all` is used, which can cause performance issues when loading the directory.

 <table class="dualTable colwidths-auto align-default table">
   <tr>